panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 commentsThreadId: string-interpolation-in-javascript
 ---

-The string interpolation is the process of evaluating a string literal containing placeholders that during evaluation are replaced with corresponding values.
+The string interpolation is the evaluation of a string literal containing placeholders that are replaced with corresponding values.

-In JavaScript (starting ES2015), the template literals and `${expression}` as placeholder implement the string interpolation:
+In JavaScript, the template literals (strings wrapped in backticks `` ` ``) and `${expression}` as placeholder implement the string interpolation:

 ```javascript
 const number = 42;